 On January 1, 2024, all entry-level dietitians must hold an advanced degree.
-By 2022, the Dietetics Department will offer an Integrated Masters of Science in Nutrition and Dietetics, which will be accredited by ACEND.
-To prepare students for the Integrated Masters of Science in Nutrition and Dietetics, we are offering an undergraduate Human Biology Pre-Dietetics Concentration degree.
-In the Human Biology Pre-Dietetics Concentration degree, students will earn 20 graduate credits during the senior year, which will count toward the Integrated Masters of Science in Nutrition and Dietetics.
-Policies for early acceptance into the Integrated Masters of Science from the Human Biology Pre-Dietetics Concentration degree can be found in the Dietetics student handbook.
+By 2021, the Dietetics Department plans to offer an Integrated Masters of Science in Nutrition and Dietetics, which is contingent upon accreditation by ACEND.
+To prepare students for the Integrated Masters of Science in Nutrition and Dietetics, we are offering an undergraduate

+Human Biology Pre-Dietetics Concentration degree.
+In the Human Biology Pre-Dietetics Concentration degree, and contingent upon accreditation by ACEND, students will earn graduate credits during the senior year, which will count toward the Integrated Masters of Science in Nutrition and Dietetics.